Most recent news at the top of the page

 Ever since the publication of "On Angel Mountain" there has been a demand from readers for either a feature film or a TV costume drama series based on the books of the saga.
 The latter is the preferred option of most readers, and I agree with them in that each novel contains quite enough drama for three or four full-length TV episodes, and with eight novels there would be no problem in creating 24 or even 32 episodes.

 But bringing an idea to fruition is an immensely difficult task.
 Costume dramas are notoriously expensive to make, and it is not uncommon for a big series to come out at more than a million pounds per episode.
 Even modern dramas (using modern clothes for the characters, and shot in largely unmodified "everyday" locations like streets and house interiors) can cost over £300,000 per hour.
+Costume dramas normally cost £1 million per hour.
 Big money.
 And nobody invests that sort of money unless he / she is completely convinced that the investment will be repaid and that there will be a tidy profit from UK-based transmissions and from foreign sales to Amazon Prime, Netflix or one of the other big global players in the TV market.

 But we are not intimidated.
 There is a ready market for top-quality drama -- maybe not in Wales (and that's a pity) but further afield.
 So we are making contacts all over the place and gradually forming up a project in conjunction with two small Welsh companies.
 At the same time we are preparing the ground through ongoing contacts with the tourist industry, the creative industries sector of the Welsh Government, Ffilm Cymru, politicians, universities, and our local authorities.

-Update 14th October 2016: we are now talking to three different companies who bring different skills to the table.
+Update 15th September 2017: we are now talking to three companies who bring different skills to the table.
 Ideally, we would like one of them (a production company) to take the lead, with the other two bringing in their own specialisms.
-Within the next fortnight we will be having a meeting to discuss the way forward.
+Meetings have been held, and before long we will be having another meeting to discuss the way forward.

 Watch this space.......

-No more walks this season (2016) unless there is a request involving a group of at least six people.
+No more walks this season (2017) unless there is a request involving a group of at least six people.
 Charges -- £5 for adults and £2 for children.
-All proceeds to Newport Community Library fund.

 The launch of the project took place in the Commodore's Lounge, Boat Club, Parrog, Newport, on Sunday 3rd April 2016.